throwaway734/Stationmaster/README.md

 Legal Stuff:

 The text in this repository is presented for demonstration purposes.
 StationmasterDev retains copyright over first-party content, and it is not to be used in whole or in part within other work without express written permission.
-By comitting to this repository, you grant a non-exclusive license to StationmasterDev to use the uploaded content within this or any future games, or in any associated materials (such as screenshots, press releases, and other media).
+By submitting a pull request to this repository, you grant a non-exclusive license to StationmasterDev to use the uploaded content within this or any future games, or in any associated materials (such as screenshots, press releases, and other media).